-These free nights can easily offset the annual fee for holding the card.
-We’ll highlight how it works, how you can earn one and our favorite places to cash yours in.
+We'll highlight how Marriott free night certificates work, how you can earn one, and our favorite places to cash yours in.

 What is the Marriott Free Night Certificate?

-Which Marriott & SPG Cards Offer a Free Night Certificate?
+Which Bonvoy Cards Offer a Marriott Free Night Certificate?

 Click Here to learn more about the Marriott Bonvoy Business American Express Card.